atkrish0/econometric-forecasting/README.md

 ## Regime Prediction:

 ### Dataset:
-	• Big Macroeconomic dataset from FRED St. Louis desiged by McCracken and Ng (2015)
+Big Macroeconomic dataset from FRED St. Louis desiged by McCracken and Ng (2015).

-	• Involves 129 macroeconomic monthly time series data from 1959 to 2018
+Involves 129 macroeconomic monthly time series data from 1959 to 2018.

-	• 8 Categories: Output and income, labor maket, housing, consumption, orders and inventories, money and credit, interest and exchange rate, prices in the stock market
+8 Categories: Output and income, labor maket, housing, consumption, orders and inventories, money and credit, interest and exchange rate, prices in the stock market.

 ### NBER Recession Dates:
 • Labelling based on NBER dataset
 • 8 recession periods during the time period in consideration
 • 628 'normal' periods and '93' recession periods

  ### Data Cleaning:
 	• Removal of variables with missing observation/ imputation of some sort